An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

 where

-with $L$ the characteristic length of the problem, which is taken to be $L=1$ for all our simulations. $\sigma_a$ and $\sigma_s$ are the absorption and scattering coefficients, respectively.
+with $L$ the characteristic length of the problem, which is taken to be $L=1$ for all the simulations. $\sigma_a$ and $\sigma_s$ are the absorption and scattering coefficients, respectively.

-In the test, the first order scheme \eqref{eq:first_order} is used for temporal discretization and a third order WENO reconstruction is used in spatial discretization.
-The results at time $t = 3.2$ are summarized in Figure \ref{fig:lattice} with the logarithm of density distribution to the base 10 shown in contour and slice.
-In \Cref{fig:lattice}, our solutions are compared with the solution by StaRMAP \cite{seibold2014starmap} as reproduced from \cite{seibold2012starmap}.
-Even though we use different space and time discretization method from \cite{seibold2014starmap}, both solutions agree with each other quite well.
-Both are able to produce the beams of particles leaking between the corners of the absorbing regions.
-Moreover, at the end time, the wave front should have just propagated to the domain boundary, a property satisfied by our simulation results.
+In the test, the first-order scheme \eqref{eq:first_order} is utilized for temporal discretization and a third-order WENO reconstruction is adopted in spatial discretization.
+The results at time $t = 3.2$ are shown in Figure \ref{fig:lattice} with the logarithm of $I_0^0$ to the base 10 shown in contour and slice.
+The reference solution is obtained using StarRMAP \cite{seibold2012starmap, seibold2014starmap}.
+Figure \ref{fig:lattice} show that both solutions agree with each other quite well, and the beams of the particles leaking between the corners of the absorbing regions are all well produced.
+This phenomenon is also studied in \cite{brunner2002forms, seibold2014starmap}, and the behavior of the numerical results are almost the same.